vtst/google-apps-scripts/VtstTemplatingLib/README.md

 ## Tutorial

-1. Create a folder in Google Drive containing documents.
+First, create a folder in Google Drive containing documents.
 You may include variables like {{foo}} and {{bar}} in the names of the folder and files as well as in the body of documents.

-2. Call the method instantiate:
+Then, you can call the method instantiate:

-    var templateFolder = DriveApp.getFolderById(...); var view = {
+    var templateFolder = DriveApp.getFolderById(...);
+    var view = {
       first_name: 'Vincent',
       last_name: 'Simonet'
     };
     var cloner = VtstTemplatingLib.instantiate(view, templateFolder);
     cloner.getInstance(templateFolder);